junxit/us-congress-bills-110/metadata.md

 - 2007-03-08 — Placed on the House Calendar, Calendar No. 23.
 - 2007-03-08 — The House Committee on Rules reported an original measure, H. Rept.
 110-36, by Ms. Castor.
 - 2007-03-08 — The House Committee on Rules reported an original measure, H. Rept.
 110-36, by Ms. Castor.
+- 2007-03-09 — Considered as privileged matter. (consideration: CR H2345-2351)
+- 2007-03-09 — DEBATE - The House proceeded with one hour of debate on H. Res.
+229.
+- 2007-03-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-09 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 179 (Roll no. 132). (text: CR H2345)
+- 2007-03-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 179 (Roll no. 132).(text: CR H2345)
+- 2007-03-09 — The previous question was ordered without objection. (consideration: CR H2350)